R2Northstar/ModdingDocs/docs/source/guides/VTFModding.rst

 .. _Harmony VPKTool: https://github.com/harmonytf/HarmonyVPKTool

 You have 2 options for a VPK tool.
-Pick either the older VPK tool: `cra0 VPKTool`_ or the Newer VPK tool: `Harmony VPKTool`_
+Pick either the older VPK tool: `cra0 VPKTool`_ or the Newer VPK tool: `Harmony VPKTool`_ (better).

 With your VPK tool opened.
 'Open' ``englishclient_mp_common.pak000_dir.vpk`` which is located in ``Titanfall2/vpk``.